 High-Speed Performance

-Lightweight materials, low centrifugal force
+Lightweight material, low centrifugal force

 Non-Magnetic